Wine Map Clearance Sale

-is best known as a variety for producing port and port style wines, but it is increasingly used to make table wines.
+Touriga Nacional is best known as a variety for producing Port and port-style wines, but it is increasingly used to make table wines.

-In the Douro Valley Touriga Nacional, Touriga Francesa, Tinto Cao and Tinta Roriz (aka Tempranillo) are commonly blended to make port wine.
-There are many other varieties as well but theese are main ones.
+In Portugal's Douro Valley Touriga Nacional, along with Touriga Franca, Tinto Cao and Tinta Roriz (aka Tempranillo) are commonly blended to make port wine.
+There are many other minor varieties used as well but these are main ones.

 In Australia the variety that is usually called Touriga is nearly always Touriga Nacional.
 There is another variety named Touriga Francesa, which is grown by Grey Sands Winery in Northern Tasmania's Tamar Valley.

 In California wineries are more likely to be referring to Touriga Francesa when they talk about Touriga.